Key Takeaways

 Off-page SEO skills

-The last and critical SEO skill set you need to build is what is known as off-page SEO.
-Off-page SEO is all about promoting your website on the Internet to convince search engines that it deserves to be in the top positions of the search results.
+The last and most critical SEO skill set you need to build is off-page SEO.
+Off-page SEO is about promoting your website on the Internet to convince search engines that it deserves to rank in the top positions of search results.

 You can improve your online reputation by acquiring links from other highly trusted websites.
 In the context of SEO, links are considered as ‘votes of trust’ from one website to another.
 Acquiring the right type of links can have a huge impact on your rankings.